hucancode/hucancode/src/posts/verbal-arithmetic-puzzle.md

 - Each character is decoded as one digit (0 - 9).
 - No two characters can map to the same digit.
-- Each words[i] and result are decoded as one number without leading zeros.
+- Each $words_i$ and result are decoded as one number without leading zeros.
 - Sum of numbers on the left side (words) will equal to the number on the right side (result).

 Return true if the equation is solvable, otherwise return false.